nebari-dev/nebari-docs/docs/docs/how-tos/nebari-azure.md

 You will be prompted to enter values for some of the choices above if they are absent from the command line arguments (for example, project name and domain)
 :::

-Once `nebari init` is executed, you should then be able to see the following output:
+Once `qhub init` is executed, you should then be able to see the following output:

 ```bash
 Securely generated default random password=*** for Keycloak root user